akela-lang/akela/README.md

 * Akela Run Test - The automated LLVM and end-to-end tests which are kept in markdown test scripts
 * Test - The test runner which runs all tests including unit, integration and end-to-end tests

-The Cobble, Dataframe, JSON, Centipede, and Lava subprojects are very useful for the automated testing of the Akela compiler.
+The Cobble, Coverage, Dataframe, JSON, Centipede, and Lava subprojects are very useful for the automated testing of the Akela compiler.
 When these subprojects are re-written in Akela they will be useful as a comparison to the C versions.